isabella232/laravel-share-dialog-docs/docs/Basic.md

    "modelPath" => "App\Models\\"
    ```

-2. If you want to add your own custom middleware to the share-dialog, append it to the middleware array.
+2. If you want to add your own custom middleware to the sharedo, append it to the middleware array.
 For example, if you want to add the `"admin"` middleware, then your middleware array will look like this:

    ```jsx
    "middleware" => ['web', 'auth','admin']